kmaheshkulkarni/corrly/README.md

 [![](/man/figures/logo.png)](https://kmaheshkulkarni.github.io/corrly/)

-# corrly
-### Corrly is a Data Visualization Package For Manufacturing Process.
+# Corrly is a Data Visualization Package For Manufacturing Process.

 <!-- badges: start -->
 [![Project Status: WIP – Initial development is in progress, but there